aminbigdeli/llm-query-reformulation/README.md

 # LLM Query Reformulation

-A comprehensive framework for analyzing and improving search query effectiveness through Large Language Model (LLM) based pattern extraction and reformulation techniques.

-## Overview

-This project focuses on understanding how queries can be reformulated to improve retrieval effectiveness in information retrieval systems.
-It uses LLMs to automatically identify patterns in query reformulation pairs and applies these patterns to enhance search queries.
+Our project focuses on understanding how queries can be reformulated to improve retrieval effectiveness in information retrieval systems.
+It uses LLMs to automatically identify a consolidated list of patterns in query reformulation pairs and applies these patterns to new unseen queries to enhance their retrieval effectiveness.

 ## Project Structure

 ```
 llm_query_reformulation/
 ├── data/                           # Dataset directory
-│   ├── chameleons/                # Chameleons dataset (Lesser, Pygmy, Veiled)
+│   ├── chameleons/                # Chameleons dataset (Lesser, Pygmy, Veiled).
+These are hard queries that mainly receive MRR@10 of 0.
 │   │   ├── Lesser(common6)/       # Lesser chameleon dataset variants
 │   │   │   ├── Lesser_common6_0.1
 │   │   │   ├── Lesser_common6_0.2